DeeNewcum/dotfiles/README.md

 There are several other large pieces of live-config-files that aren't checked in yet, that I would like to.
 These may take some work to figure out:

-* Firefox profile (ie. ~/.mozilla/firefox/$profiledir), particularly the Greasemonkey scripts.
+* my [Firefox profile](https://github.com/DeeNewcum/dotfiles/issues/15), particularly the Greasemonkey scripts
+* my Thunderbird message filters
-* Android Tasker "programs"
+* my Android Tasker "programs"
 * my Tropo.com scripts

 ## Similar projects ##